Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Tweens & Timers Functions.md

 <details><summary><b>Options Sub-Parameters:</b></summary>
 <p>

-- `type` - Determins the type of tween animation to use, it can choose one of these.
+- `type` - Determines the type of tween animation to use, it can choose one of these.
      - `ONESHOT` - Will stop and removes itself from the core container, when finished.
      - `PERSIST` - Will stop, when finished but unlike `ONESHOT`.
 It will always stay attached from the core container, when finished.
      - `LOOPING` - As the name suggests, will restarts when it's finish playing the tween.